 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.

 For more information about receiving credits for your study abroad, visit Earning credits abroad.

 The program will provide housing in hotels in all of the program locations.
 Breakfast and lunch will be provided on weekdays during the program.

 The UW Study Abroad Office can't officially advise you about visas.

 The volume and diversity of students participating, the shifting requirements of foreign governments, and the complexity of these applications make it impossible for us to accurately advise you on immigration policies.

 If your program requires a visa, documentation will be provided from your host institution after your acceptance.

-You will pay a program fee of EUR 4,100 € (approximately USD $4,300) directly to the program providers.
+For the 2020 space program, you will pay a program fee of EUR 4,500 € (approximately USD $4,900) directly to the program providers.
 This fee covers the cost of courses, accommodations, some meals, site visits, field trips, and transportation in France.
-A non-refundable application fee of EUR 700 € (approximately USD $750) must be paid to reserve your place in the program; the remaining amount of the program fee is due by the start of the program.
+A non-refundable application fee of EUR 1000 € (approximately USD $1100) must be paid to reserve your place in the program; the remaining amount of the program fee is due by the start of the program.
 Additional expenses include airfare, meals not covered by the program fees, international health insurance, and personal expenses.
 The UW Study Abroad Fee will be billed to your UW student account according to the regular UW tuition billing schedule.

 - A large percentage of UW students utilize financial aid to study abroad.
 Most types of financial aid can be applied to study abroad fees.